clarkzjw/LEOLiveStreaming/README.md

 **`ROUND_DURATION`**

-If you are using the default latency traces as shwon above, the maximal `ROUND_DURATION` can be set will be `600`.
+If you are using the default latency traces as shwon above, the maximal `ROUND_DURATION` can be set is `600` as each latency profile lasts around 10 minutes.

 **`VIDEO_PROFILE`**